kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 This projected volume consists of three sources:

 1. A ServiceAccountToken acquired from kube-apiserver via TokenRequest API.
-It will expire after 1 hour by default or the pod is deleted.
+It will expire after 1 hour by default or when the pod is deleted.
 It is bound to the pod and has kube-apiserver as the audience.
-1. A ConfigMap contains a CA bundle used for verifying connections to the kube-apiserver.
-This feature depends on the `RootCAConfigMap` feature gate enabled which publish a "kube-root-ca.crt" ConfigMap to every namespace.
+1. A ConfigMap containing a CA bundle used for verifying connections to the kube-apiserver.
+This feature depends on the `RootCAConfigMap` feature gate being enabled, which publishes a "kube-root-ca.crt" ConfigMap to every namespace. `RootCAConfigMap` is enabled by default in 1.20, and always enabled in 1.21+.
 1. A DownwardAPI that references the namespace of the pod.

-See more details about [projected volume](/docs/tasks/configure-pod-container/configure-projected-volume-storage/).
+See more details about [projected volumes](/docs/tasks/configure-pod-container/configure-projected-volume-storage/).

 You can manually migrate a secret-based service account volume to a projected volume when the `BoundServiceAccountTokenVolume` feature gate is not enabled by adding the above